Abdallah-A-Raafat/Nuralhealer/ai/Data/RAG/deprission/types/Seasonal Affective Disorder.md

 There’s nothing wrong with enjoying a tasty treat from time to time, but try to eat a balanced diet rich in lean protein, fruits, and vegetables.
 These foods contain nutrients and compounds that may positively affect mood.

-For example, there’s some researchTrusted Source on the potential effects of omega-3s in relieving the severity of depressive symptoms.
+For example, there’s some research on the potential effects of omega-3s in relieving the severity of depressive symptoms.

 Fatty fish is particularly rich in omega-3s.
 The fatty acids can also be found in plant foods like seeds and nuts, though the type of omega-3s in plant foods aren’t as active in your body.